capjamesg/cinnamon/README.md

 - Subscribing to a feed
 - Unsubscribing from a feed
 - Marking entries in a feed view as read
+- Creating a post via Micropub
+- Reacting to posts via Micropub
+- Among other features

 This project is in active development.
 The entire Microsub specification is not yet incorporated into this project.